FastEval/FastEval/docs/comparison-to-lm-eval.md

 Still, it is easier than human evaluation and better than other methods.

 ### Multi-step reasoning
-Most tasks in LM-Eval measure the ability of a model to immediately output the answer in a few tokens.
+Most tasks in LM-Eval measure the ability of a model to immediately output the answer within a few tokens.
 This is not a realistic setting for chat language models where the user is often willing to give the language model time to think in order to obtain a more accurate answer.

 To make evaluations closer to this setting used in practice, FastEval focuses more on [CoT (chain-of-thought) reasoning](https://fasteval.github.io/FastEval/#?benchmark=cot).